marijnh/Eloquent-JavaScript/08_error.md

 binding and uses that.
 In strict mode an ((error)) is reported instead.
 This is very helpful.
 It should be noted, though, that this doesn't work when the binding in question already exists as a global binding.
-In that case the loop will still quietly overwrite the value of the binding.
+In that case, the loop will still quietly overwrite the value of the binding.

 {{index this, "global object", undefined, "strict mode"}}